 - Hormonal changes (pregnancy, menopause)

 - Medication (birth control, statins, steroids)

 - Treatments (chemotherapy and radiotherapy)

 Sometimes, it is unavoidable.
 However, at other times, you can try to make sure that you’re taking good care of your hair so that the growth continues to take place normally.

-How Is Hair Growth Cycle Affected in Androgenetic Alopecia?
+How Is The Hair Growth Cycle Affected In Androgenetic Alopecia?

 Your sex hormones play an important role in the growth of hair.
 However, it affects the different areas of the body differently.
 It can help in the growth of facial hair, but the same hormones can inhibit growth on the scalp.
 The hair growth cycle is affected by the hormones that cause androgenetic alopecia.

 What happens is the follicle starts to miniaturise.
 The duration of the anagen phase of hair growth continues to decrease while that of the telogen phase increases.
 This results in the growth of shorter and shorter hair until eventually, no hair growth takes place.